TeagueGillard/TG-U1-Firmware/README.md

 # TG-U1 Firmware

-Simhub LED control works, and can control it with SimHardware.
+It does not yet have all features, but has LED control with Sim Hardware and SimHub.

-Input devices still need more work before they will function correctly.
+Inputs will come with the next version